-With our understanding of how effective peanut butter is on mouse traps, it’s no wonder that we’re prone to giving peanut butter to our pet mice when we get the chance.
+Since peanut butter is so effective for mouse traps, it’s no wonder that owners are prone to giving peanut butter to their pet mice.
 However, there’s a big difference between a pet mouse and a wild one.

 While peanut butter is an effective bait for traps, it’s not something that you want to feed to your pet mouse.
 Peanut butter can be extremely dangerous for them because they don’t have the necessary physiological features to clear their airways if they get clogged.